 With a mighty heave, he lifted himself from his bed and walked quietly towards the bathroom, only stopping to grab his suit from the closet.
 He didn't want to make too much noise or he might wake his amazing wife Petunia.
 They had been married for about three years now and were still young, only in their mid-twenties.
 Petunia could be slightly critical when displeased, and Vernon found it best to go with the flow.

 Vernon was a normal person and was very proud of his life so far.
-Aside from his wife, he had a young, promising young son who was sure to follow in his father's success.
+Aside from his wife, he had a promising young son who was sure to follow in his father's success.
 Vernon took great pride in the fact that he was close to becoming the next Vice President of Drill Production at Grunnings Drill Co., the youngest in a century since Grunnings' founding.
-Vernon was happy with his life.
+He was quite happy with how his life was turning out, more so than his dear wife.

 Vernon sighed as he left the bathroom to get his shoes for work.
 Petunia was sitting up in bed watching the news.

 "Oh Petunia dear, you're up.
 How was your sleep?"
-Vernon said as he hurried over to his wife's side of the bed and made to give her a good morning kiss, but Petunia turned to the side, causing him to kiss her cheek instead.
+Vernon said as he hurried over to his wife's side of the bed and made to give her a good morning kiss.
+Petunia turned to the side, causing him to kiss her cheek instead.

 "Were you going to work without saying goodbye to me Vernon?"
-Petunia sounded peeved, he was sure to be in the guest room tonight no matter what his answer was.
+Petunia sounded peeved, Vernon was sure to be in the guest room tonight no matter what his answer was.

 "Of course not dear, I was merely giving you more time to sleep in."
 The glare he received told him she hadn't bought it.
 He attempted to change the subject.
 "Petunia dear, have you heard from your sister lately?"